 Once you pass through your first season in Stardew Valley, you will be greeted by the summer season.
 Hopefully, by this time you’ve upgraded your tools and still have money left over to spend on buying seeds to farm and earn big in summer.
 This guide will help you identify the Best summer crops in Stardew Valley which will help you earn more money!

 Stardew Valley Best Summer Crops

 Most of these can be bought from Pierre’s shop.
-Other can be found at the travelling merchant or various other places you’ll come across as you play through the game.
-Most of the best crops are easily accessible and can earn you big profit over the season.
+Other can be found at the traveling merchant or various other places you’ll come across as you play through the game.
+Most of the best crops are easily accessible and can earn you big profits over the season.

 It would be best to complete community bundles and increase favorability sooner rather than later.
 We’ve also taken into account community bundles and the favorite crops of various villagers to give you a comprehensive guide.